Skip to main content

 Application to Wellness Applies to any wellness program that includes medical exams or disability-related inquiries, regardless of whether it is part of a health plan.
 Applies primarily when the wellness program is part of a group health plan.
 The employer’s wellness vendor would be a “business associate” under HIPAA.

 This dual coverage provides a layered defense for your data.
-If your wellness program is part of your company’s plan, your data is protected by both the ADA’s employment-focused rules and HIPAA’s comprehensive health information privacy standards.
+If your wellness program is part of your company’s health insurance plan, your data is protected by both the ADA’s employment-focused rules and HIPAA’s comprehensive health information privacy standards.

-This means that the vendor managing your program has a legal duty under the ADA to keep your data from your employer and a separate legal duty under HIPAA to protect the security and privacy of your data as a patient.
+This means that the vendor managing your metabolic health program has a legal duty under the ADA to keep your data from your employer and a separate legal duty under HIPAA to protect the security and privacy of your data as a patient.
 This regulatory overlap creates a robust sanctuary for the sensitive information at the heart of your personalized health journey.

 Academic